isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 ![A flowchart describing how to download eBooks and audiobooks with the Libby app.](/images/Libby_Flowchart.png)
 <a href="/images/Libby_Flowchart.png">Click to enlarge</a>

-<p>Libby is the one-tap reading app that allows you to enjoy downloaded eBooks / eAudiobooks offline.</p>
+<p>Libby is the one-tap reading app by OverDrive that allows you to enjoy downloaded eBooks / eAudiobooks offline.</p>

 <div class="FAQ-section">
   <h2>Getting Started</h2>